 The mediator will use open-ended questions to elicit any more information about the concerns mentioned by either party.
 The mediator will be able to determine which concerns may be resolved first through this joint dialogue.

 Both parties are then given the opportunity to speak with the mediator or their lawyers/support person about their feelings and perspectives.
 This private conversation is also a great way to get ready for negotiations.

 It’s time to start negotiating.
 The mediator will assist both parties in identifying and investigating their possibilities for reaching an agreement.

 The mediator will put the parties’ agreement in writing if they reach an agreement.
-This indicates that the agreement is legally enforceable.

 Once an agreement is reached, our family lawyers will work with our mediators to draft the agreement to become legally-binding.